-The eye is one of the major sensory organs in the human body.
-It is responsible for vision, color differentiation (the human eye can differentiate between approximately 10 million colors) and maintaining the biological clock of the human body.
+The eye is one of the important sensory organs in the human body.
+It is mainly responsible for vision, differentiation of color (the human eye can differentiate approximately 10 – 12 million colors) and maintaining the biological clock of the human body.
 The human eye can be compared to a camera as both functions by gathering, focusing, and transmitting the light through the lens for creating an image of an object.

-The human eyes is the most complicated sense organ in the human body, with a several parts fixed together form a spherical structure.
+The human eyes are the most complicated sense organ in the human body, with several parts fixed together form a spherical structure.
 Every part of the human eye is mainly responsible for a certain action.
-The structure of a human eye can be broadly classified into External structure and internal structure.
+The structure of a human eye can be broadly classified into the external structure and internal structure.